niladrisarkar2089-max/Vortexon_Chatbot/README.md

 Without a dedicated GPU, inference runs entirely on the CPU:

-- Older or budget-class CPU : approximately 3 to 8 tokens per second
+- Older CPU : approximately 3 to 8 tokens per second
-- Modern CPU (Intel i5/i7, AMD Ryzen 5/7 or higher) : approximately 8 to 20 tokens per second
+- Modern CPU  : approximately 8 to 20 tokens per second

 Each query invokes two sequential model calls — one for the judge and one for the answer — which increases total response latency compared to a single-call architecture.